caisa-lab/SPINOS-dataset/README.md

 - `parent_ids` *(list)*: List of the parent posts' ids that where used for the annotation

 - `platform_specific` *(dict)*: Dictionary with various attributes a post might have that are obtained from Reddit, namely: awards_, controversiality, media_only, num_comments, score, subreddit and title wherever they apply.

+---

+The dataset is introduced and analyzed in our paper: *Investigating User Radicalization: A Novel Dataset for Identifying Fine-Grained Temporal Shifts in Opinion*

+---

+* Fun fact: SPINOS in Greek (σπίνος) means chaffinch, which is our logo.
+Interestigly, this name bring together some of the authors of the paper, since the first author is Greek, the second author is an aspirant birdwatcher and the third author's surname means "bird" in German.